- roles, and decisions to impact relationships and productivity.

-In the Leadership modules, working professionals will learn to organize workflow and ensure employees understand their duties or delegated tasks, monitor employee productivity and provide constructive feedback and coaching, set goals for performance and deadlines in ways that comply with the company’s plans and vision.
+In the Leadership modules, you will learn to organize the workflow and ensure employees understand their duties or delegated tasks, monitor employee productivity, provide constructive feedback and coaching, and set performance and deadlines goals that comply with the company’s plans and vision.

 An effective leader motivates, inspires people, coaches, and builds a team to accomplish that portion of the company’s mission for which they are responsible.
 This class will provide you with the tools necessary to be an effective leader.

-In the Time Management modules, students will learn the process of organizing and planning the best way to divide their time between specific tasks and responsibilities.
-Students will be able to work smarter, not harder, so they get more done in less time improving efficiency and reducing stress not only in their employment but also in their family, personal, and social life.
+In the Time Management modules, you will learn how to organize and plan the best way to divide your time between specific tasks and responsibilities.
+You will be able to work smarter, not harder, so you get more done in less time, improving efficiency and reducing stress in your employment and your family, personal, and social life.

 Time management skills are essential for professional success in any workplace.
-Those able to successfully implement time management strategies can control their workload rather than spend each day in a frenzy of activity reacting to crisis after crisis…stress declines and personal productivity soars!
-These highly effective individuals can focus on the tasks with the great
+Those able to successfully implement time management strategies can control their workload rather than spend each day in a frenzy of activity, reacting to crisis after crisis…stress declines, and personal productivity soars!
+These highly effective individuals can focus on tasks with great focus.

-In the Change Management modules, students will learn the processes, tools, and techniques to manage change to achieve the required business outcomes when the organization changes how work will be done focusing on how to help employees embrace, adapt, and utilize a change in their day-to-day work.
+In the Change Management modules, you will learn the processes, tools, and techniques to manage change to achieve the required business outcomes when the organization changes how work will be done, focusing on helping employees embrace, adapt, and utilize a change in their day-to-day work.
 Projects with excellent change management are six times more likely to meet the company’s objectives.
 Managing change is often the most challenging and critical component of an organizational transformation.

 Employees participating in the change will make a difference.
-Change may require everyone to perform differently, and it is how well you prepare them for the change that will influence how they change their behaviors and processes that will make or break the innovations.
+Change may require everyone to perform differently, and how well you prepare them for the change will influence how they change their behaviors and processes that will make or break the innovations.